unboundsecurity/unbound-integration/code-signing/gitlab-ci-cd-pipeline/README.md

 The build parameters found in the `.gitlab-ci.yml` file should be stored in this GitLab Project -> Settings -> CI/CD -> Variables.

+The `$UNBOUND_EP_SERVER` is an Unbound Entry Point server running in your environment.
+It can be a hostname or ip address.

 The `$ACTIVATION_CODE` variable is a UKC client activation code.

 The `$EKM_CLIENT_RPM` variable is the url used to download ekm client rpm file.

-The `$KEY_NAME` is a key name you created in the EKM service.
+The `$KEY_NAME` is a signing key name you created in the EKM service.

-The `install_props.txt` file contains the server address of the Unbound Security Entry Point Server.

 ## Why Unbound Security?